 How to train for rugby?

-What I advise trainers is to see how the players react to the presented training exercises and learn from their visible behavior.
+What I advise trainers is to see how the players react to the presented training exercises and learn from their visible behaviour.
 Training theory tells us that only repeatedly offering a certain set of exercises with the same learning objectives gives us long term results.
 I think that rugby trainers in the Netherlands often expect immediate results and think too quickly that exercises are not working and start looking for something else.

 One coach and his under 16 clubteam are a good example.
 Developing the concept of “Life of Ball” by the ball carrier and the players in direct support was the learning goal.
 After a month, the coach started talking to me that it was not working, but I said to keep it up.
 After two months he called me and told me that they had played a fantastic game and that everything had come together.
 All the time that the coach thought it was a mess, the players were learning.
 Exactly what Trevor Regan talks about on his Trainugly.com website.